Bronya-Rand/Bronya-Rand/README.md

 ## ❄️ Pleased to meet you. ❄️

 ### About Me
-I'm the current developer of the DDLC Mod Template 2.0, Doki Doki Mod Docker, Mod Maker, OST-Player, and other DDLC mod tools.
-I'm also a AI bot creator for LLMs (Large Language Models), focused primarily on characters mainly from HoYoverse's Honkai Impact 3rd, Genshin Impact and Honkai: Star Rail.
+I'm the current developer of the DDLC Mod Template 2.0, Doki Doki Mod Docker and other DDLC mod tools.
+I'm also a AI bot creator for LLMs (Large Language Models), focused primarily on characters mainly from HoYoverse's Honkai Impact 3rd, Genshin Impact and Honkai: Star Rail and Kuro's Wuthering Waves.

 ### Education/Skills
 | Language | Proficency |